ru2saig/bmenu3/README.md

 Openbox, just add the following to ~/.xinitrc: ``` eval `cat ~/.fehbg` ```

 If you use something else than feh, then modify the program variable in bmenu.py.
+The script uses xdg-open in order to open the folder.

 Added Features:
 - Ported to Python 3.x
 - Thumbnails, so you don't go guessing in the dark
-- An extra file, which is used to generate thumbnails
+- An extra script, used to generate thumbnails
+- A random wallpaper feature
+- Open the wallpaper directory

 ## Requirements
 - Python 3.x